-In this report, we present adjusted earnings as a measure of our performance that is not calculated in accordance with GAAP.
-Adjusted earnings is used by management to evaluate performance and facilitate comparisons to industry results.
+Adjusted earnings is a financial measure used by management to evaluate performance and facilitate comparisons to industry results.
 We believe the presentation of adjusted earnings, as the Company measures it for management purposes, enhances the understanding of our performance by the investor community by highlighting the results of operations and the underlying profitability drivers of our business.
 Adjusted earnings should not be viewed as a substitute for net income (loss) available to Brighthouse Financial, Inc.'s common shareholders, which is the most directly comparable financial measure calculated in accordance with GAAP.
 See "- Results of Operations" for a reconciliation of adjusted earnings to net income (loss) available to Brighthouse Financial, Inc.'s common shareholders.